 Then she was gone, leaving Benjamin confused and concerned.
 He stared at the door she'd left open in her departure.
 What the hell was that all about?
-Maybe the thought of being around when Kevin Burke was fired bothered her more than Benjamin realized.
+Maybe the thought of being around when they fired Kevin Burke bothered her more than Benjamin realized.
 As if on cue, Travis Traynor and Barry Westmoreland stepped into his line of sight through the open doorway.
-Both had set, grim expressions.
+Both had grim expressions.